 Home of Alexander and Vinny Burnett, Kashentroch is an elegant and well designed open plan timber frame house in a beautiful setting close to the Dee.
 The original part of the house (with the pitched roof on the right of the picture), built about 5 years ago, has recently had an addition of a spacious living area with a vaulted roof.

 The house is highly insulated using Warmcell and considerable care has gone into ensuring air tightnessA measure of how leaky a building is to air.
 In other words, how draughty it might be.
 There are now standard fan pressure tests to check how air tight a house is and the Building Regulations have minimum standards for all new houses (L1A – Conservation of fuel and power in new dwellings (England)).
 A much higher degree of air tightness is covered by the Passivhaus standard.
 Space heatingthe heating of the rooms as opposed to the heating of the domestic hot water.
 See Space heating and Domestic hot water is by a wood pellet stove and domestic hot water is heated by a combination of solar panels and the stove.
-Velux solar panels are also incorporated.
+Velux solar panels are also incorporated although Velux have since ceased making this product.
 Triple glazing.

 The living room has a wide spanning barrel vault roof.
 Note the elegant steel tie bars which restrain the laminated roof arches.